JCU Professor wins international conservation award

 William Laurance, a distinguished research professor at James Cook University in Cairns, has received the most esteemed prize awarded by the renowned Zoological Society of London.

-The Society voted unanimously to honor Professor Laurance with its 2015 “Award for Outstanding Contributions to Conservation”, for his longstanding work to save wildlife species and habitats, especially in the world’s imperiled tropical forests.
+The Society voted unanimously to honour Professor Laurance with its 2015 “Award for Outstanding Contributions to Conservation”, for his longstanding work to save wildlife species and habitats, especially in the world’s imperiled tropical forests.

 Prof Laurance was cited as “a leading scientist, a science communicator and an advocate for conservation policy.”